 Non-3GPP access networks shall be connected to the 5G Core Network via a Non-3GPP InterWorking Function (N3IWF).
 The N3IWF interfaces to 5G Core Network control-plane functions and user-plane functions via N2 interface and N3 interface, respectively.

 A UE shall establish an IPSec tunnel with the N3IWF to attach to the 5G Core Network over untrusted non-3GPP access.
 The UE shall be authenticated by and attached to the 5G Core Network during the IPSec tunnel establishment procedure.
-Further details for UE attachment to 5G Core Network over untrusted non-3GPP access are described in 4.12.2 in TS 23.502 [3].
+Further details for UE attachment to 5G Core Network over untrusted non-3GPP access are described in clause 4.12.2 in TS 23.502 [3].

 It shall be possible to maintain the UE signalling connection with the AMF after all the PDU sessions for the UE over the non-3GPP access have been released or handed over to 3GPP access.